Electricity

 your hand makes the balloon move.
 As it rubs against the wool in your

-jumper, some of the electrons in the rubber molecules are knocked free
+pullover, some of the electrons in the rubber molecules are pulled free

 and gather on your body.
 This leaves the balloon with slightly too few